 The "Thin Blue Line" is the symbol of law enforcement.‘The Policeman’ and Other Poetry by Bruce Dale Wise The Society November 20, 2016 Culture, News of Note, Poetry 2 Comments The Policeman By Brice U. Lawseed He dreamed there were ten thousand demonstrators on the streets, a nightmare of the vicious mixed with youngsters sending tweets.
 He woke up in a sweat, but it had only been his mind distressing o’er the volatility of humankind.
 He watched the television news, protesters chanting out.
 He worried what might happen to them lost in fist and shout.
 He dreaded what might happen to the businesses they passed, the things that could be broken… hearts, bones, windows, in a blast… He fretted o’er his family and other families, who might be swept up in chaotic possibilities.
 He feared those arguing against the thoughtful, in a mob, results of free elections, and belief in rule of law.
 He dreaded those who could not tolerate the flaws of man, and feared the dissidents whose hate burned like a turbofan.
 He agonized so anxiously about what might hurt them.
 But who out there was troubled in the least bit over him?
 A Tiny Moment’s Fligh— By Ira “Dweeb” Scule A millisecond is a thousandth of a second, and a nanosecond is a billionth of a second spanned; but physicists in Munich fired an ultraviolet- light-pulse onto a helium’s small atom parapet, exciting the electrons, causing one to free itself, and shot a laser pulse to calibrate it as it left.
 The change in speed of this photoemission zipping by was measured at a zeptosecond’s tiny moment’s fligh— that is, a trillionth of a billionth of a second’s tick, much quicker than a flicker, or a geiger-counter’s click.
 Italy By Alberdi Ucwese From sun-scorched Sicily down in the south, where Etna spews its boiling lavas out, to freezing, ice-bound mountains in the north, where tow’ring Alps rise high up through the clouds; from the Tyrrhenian Sea in the west where Isle Sardinia in sunshine sets, to Adriatic waters in the east that flow forth to Ionia and Greece: this is the land pius Aeneas sought, the land that sent an Empire out of Rome, the land o’er which barbarian tribes fought, the land the Renaissance in time called home, the land that Garibaldi led to be; this is that land, the land called Italy.
 Bruce Dale Wise is a poet living in Washington State who often writes under anagrammatic pseudonyms.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
+NOTE: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who harasses or disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comment or comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
 Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 2 Responses Eric Albu, "Swede" November 21, 2016 This is a world without meter or rhyme.
 Thanks for keeping the faith.
 Reply Wilude Scabere November 28, 2016 I appreciate your sonnet on Italy, the home of the sonnet, although yours is an English sonnet (though your second quatrain a variant).
 I like the octave/sestet split of geographical to a chronological/ historical vision.
 In the octave your alliteration, e.g., s’s , and assonance, e.g., ou, is nice.
 I also enjoyed the rhetorical device of “the land,” and the placement of the title and topic of the poem Italy, at the last word of the couplet.
 Finally, I found your coincision of words, like Sicily, Tyrrhenian, Sardinia, Adriatic, Aeneas, barbarian, Renaissance, and Garibaldi, in the metre, adept.
 Is it not amazing the variety that can occur in fourteen lines of iambic pentameter?
 Reply Leave a Reply Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email.
 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.